 February 20, 1855: This is the date assumed to be the loss of the Guiding Star, a clipper ship out of Liverpool making for Australia with 481 passengers and 62 crew.
 Last seen in an ice field in the South Pacific, no trace of it has ever been found.

-February 22, 1855: French forces attack the Russians at the Mamelon Vert near Savastopol.
+February 22, 1855: Crimean War: French forces attack the Russians at the Mamelon Vert near Sevastopol.
 They are thrown back with heavy losses.

 February 23, 1855: Carl Friedrich Gauss dies in Göttingen at the age of 77.